TVISTAURI6538/TVIS-Pi-0neers/README.md

 #### Sensor
 #### Sensor
 # Our Team
-**Vaishant Ananth** As an 11th-grade student, he aspires to become a robotic engineer passionate about coding and hardware.
+**Vaishant Ananth** is an 11th-grade student, he aspires to become a robotic engineer passionate about coding and hardware.
 He is actively involved in various technology challenges and dedicated to mastering both the software and hardware aspects of robotics.

 **Ruba Darshan Ashok Kumar** is an 11th-grade student passionate about coding and web design.
 Experienced in competitive environments, demonstrating strong leadership skills.
 Aspiring robotic engineer dedicated to excellence in documentation and design.